Jeff Melvoin: Television

 In 2001, he was executive producer on the Showtime drama, Going to California, produced by Columbia TriStar Television, which lasted one season.

 In 2003, he was executive producer on the ABC drama Line of Fire, produced by Touchstone Television.
 The FBI drama ran for 13 episodes.
 In 2004, Melvoin signed an overall deal with ABC Studios and became executive producer on season four of Alias, the J. J. Abrams spy drama produced by Touchstone Television for ABC.

 Following that, Melvoin became executive producer on In Justice, a short-lived ABC series from The Good Wife creators Robert and Michelle King.

 In 2007, Melvoin was hired as executive producer on Army Wives, produced by ABC Studios for the Lifetime Network.
-He ran the show in its first season, then left for other opportunities, returning to run the show for season’s three through seven, ending its run in 2013.
+He ran the show in its first season, then left for other opportunities, returning to run the show for seasons three through seven, ending its run in 2013.
 In its day, Army Wives was the most successful one-hour drama in the history of the Lifetime network.
-After Army Wives, Melvoin has worked on his own development and a variety of other projects, including the Shane Black and Fred Dekker spaghetti western series, EDGE, developed for Amazon Studios in 2015-2016, but eventually shelved.
+After Army Wives, Melvoin has worked on his own development and a variety of other projects, including the Shane Black and Fred Dekker spaghetti western series, EDGE, developed for Amazon Studios in 2015–2016, but eventually shelved.

 In December 2016, Melvoin was hired as the showrunner for ABC's Designated Survivor.
 He handled the second half of season 1 and stayed on as an executive producer for season 2.
-In 2019, Melvoin was hired as an executive producer for season three of BBC America's Killing Eve.
+In 2019, Melvoin was hired as an executive producer for season three of BBC America's Killing Eve and received an Emmy nomination for his work.

+Books

+In September 2023, Melvoin's book, Running the Show: Television from the Inside, was published by Applause Books and has been a bestseller on Amazon in the “TV Direction and Production” category.